snehapatil16/Pacman-AI-Search-Algos/README.md

 This will run your functions through a series of test cases, similar to those used on gradescope.
 Questions 4b and 5 are not autograded, so the autograder will only give you a score out of 18, the remaining 7 points will be manually graded.

-**Files to Edit and Submit:** You will fill in portions of `search.py` and `serchAgents.py`.
-You should submit these files with your code and comments, as well as your final report.
-Please do not change the other files in this distribution or submit any of our original files other than these files.
-You may want to review other files in the project, these have been shown in Appendix [Files](#Files).

-**Evaluation:** Your code will be autograded for technical correctness.
-Please **do not** change the names of any provided functions or classes within the code, or you will wreak havoc on the autograder.
-However, the correctness of your implementation -- not the autograder's judgements -- will be the final judge of your score.
-If necessary, we will review and grade assignments individually to ensure that you receive due credit for your work.

-**For Full Question Deatails** see assignment details on Canvas

 # File List
 ---